jkozik/MacMiniSetup/README.md

 Successfully installed MarkupSafe-2.1.5 filelock-3.16.1 fsspec-2025.3.0 jinja2-3.1.6 mpmath-1.3.0 networkx-3.1 numpy-1.24.4 pillow-10.4.0 sympy-1.13.3 torch-2.4.1 torchaudio-2.4.1 torchvision-0.19.1 typing-extensions-4.13.2
 (/Users/jkozik/projects/MacMiniSetup/env) jkozik@Jacks-Mac-mini MacMiniSetup %
 ```
+These packages are installed just for this project directory, enabled by this particular conda environment.
+After I learned how this worked, I realized this is a distant cousin of docker containers.
+For all the version dependencies that live in the python package world mean that you need unique, isolated, environments per project.
+I continue to learn that there are several environment managers for python and slightly different choices available for the MacOS world.
 ## Also some data packages
 ```
 (/Users/jkozik/projects/MacMiniSetup/env) jkozik@Jacks-Mac-mini MacMiniSetup % conda install jupyter pandas numpy matplotlib scikit-learn tqdm